NORTHAMPTON'S MUSIC HALL OF FAME

 MARTIN WILD (Drums)

-Played with Alan Price, Billy J Kramer, Zoot Money, Manfred Mann, Paul Jones, The Blues Band, Jim Davidson, Maz Boyce, Mike D’Abo, The Monkees.
-Born in NH.
-Formative NH band The Ray Phillips Sound.
+Played with Alan Price, Billy J Kramer, Zoot Money, Manfred Mann, Paul Jones, The Blues Band, Jim Davidson, Max Boyce, Mike D’Abo, The Monkees.
+Born in NN.
+Formative NN band The Ray Phillips Sound.
 First professional tour was with Billy J Kramer followed by four years on the cruise ships.
 Recruited for the Monkees comeback tour in 1989.

 BEAU HOLLAND (Keyboard)